 There are a lot of resources on the web for educators, and it can be challenging to sort through all of that information to find those hidden gems.
 Here are a few of the websites and blogs that I recommend to educators looking to get started.
 Some are on the general topic of education while others focus on specific themes or topics.
 Check out this list and add your own in the comments below!

-General Education Topics
+General Education Topics Edutopia

 - Edutopia was founded by the George Lucas Education Foundation to provide a place to share evidence-based practices and programs that help students learn.
 They cover topics from professional development to digital citizenship initiatives.
 EdWeek

 - Education Week covers topics in education around the country, including public, charter, and independent schools.
 They report on current events, publish articles, and touch on pedagogical practice.
 Some parts of EdWeek are free but note that others are paid.
 Huffington Post Education

 - MindShift focuses on innovative practices in teaching and learning.
 They cover both theory and practice in a way that is both academically sophisticated and accessible in short bites.

 - Created by veteran teacher Richard Byrne, FreeTech4Teachers is exactly what it sounds like, a repository of free educational technology tools for teaching and learning.
 Richard posts several times a day, so you will get something new practically every time you visit his site.
 EdTechTeacher Blog

 - Hybrid Pedagogy is an online, peer-reviewed journal that delves into educational technology.
 This is a truly academic resource for the new hybrid learning landscape.

 Teacher Blogs and Websites Jose Vilson

+- Meghan is an elementary school teacher whose blog primarily focuses on iPads, but there are a lot of tools that you can employ with different tools.
 This is a very short list of the resources I use on a regular basis.
 There are many others out there.
 I encourage you to explore educational topics online, share them (on your own blog or via twitter), and post your suggestions in the comments below!